 What services do we offer?

-We offer library preparation and sequencing on the Illumina MiSeq, NextSeq and HiSeq2500 instruments, to cater for small to large-scale sequencing projects.
+We offer library preparation and sequencing on Illumina instruments, and cater for small to large-scale sequencing projects.
 We provide raw and fastq data files with a very fast turnaround time.
 We also offer bioinformatics support for sequence analysis.

 New to sequencing?